stuffed: soup dumplings & cream puffs

 1 cup milk (you can switch the milk/cream proportions, which I did because I didn't have enough cream)

-Mix together vanilla instant pudding mix, cream, and milk.
+Mix together 1 package vanilla instant pudding mix, 2 cups cream, and 1 cup milk.
 Cover and refrigerate to set.

 1 cup water